Proudly made in the

 Accommodation classes range from basic one bedroom suites to stand-alone 4 bedroom beachfront villas.
 24-hour butler service is also available.

-The Turks and Caicos Collection, a group of four luxury resorts that includes the Alexandra, Beach House, and Blue Haven Resort on Providenciales, and the exclusive Ambergris Cay Resort on the private and remote island of Ambergris Cay.
-Guest staying at one of the Providenciales resorts may utilize the amenities and dining across all three, and complimentary shuttle service is provided between the properties.
+The Turks and Caicos Collection, a group of three luxury resorts that includes the Alexandra and Blue Haven Resort on Providenciales, and the exclusive Ambergris Cay Resort on the private and remote island of Ambergris Cay.
+Guest staying at one of the Providenciales resorts may utilize the amenities and dining of the other, and complimentary shuttle service is provided between the properties.

-The Alexandra, Beach House, and Blue Haven Resort are great choices for those seeking a luxury all-inclusive stay, while avoiding the crowds of the larger resorts.
+The Alexandra and Blue Haven Resort are great choices for those seeking a luxury all-inclusive stay, while avoiding the crowds of the larger resorts.
 Ambergris Cay Resort is unrivaled as a destination for seclusion, tranquility, and privacy.

-A great aspect of the Turks and Caicos Collection all-inclusive resorts is the beach setting at the three different Providenciales resorts.
-The Alexandra is on central Grace Bay Beach, with its unrivaled ocean and sugar-soft sand, Beach House is on a very calmest part of the beautiful Bight Beach and within easy access of interesting snorkeling reefs and sea grass beds, and Blue Haven Resort has its own private beach on Leeward Channel, and is directly adjacent to the incredible marine wetlands of Mangrove Cay and the Princess Alexandra Nature Reserve.
+A great aspect of the Turks and Caicos Collection all-inclusive resorts is the beach setting at the different resorts.
+The Alexandra is on central Grace Bay Beach, with its unrivaled ocean and sugar-soft sand, and Blue Haven Resort has its own private beach on Leeward Channel, and is directly adjacent to the incredible marine wetlands of Mangrove Cay and the Princess Alexandra Nature Reserve.

 Ambergris Cay Resort is the newest member of the Turks and Caicos Collection.
 This exclusive luxury retreat offers a unique experience, and stays start with a charter flight via small island hopper from Providenciales to the cay, which is located on the remote south-eastern edge of the Caicos Banks.
 The island is a nature lover’s paradise, and is a critical habitat for many of our unique plants and animals, including the Turk’s Head Cacti, as well as the Turks and Caicos Islands Rock Iguana, rainbow boa, and Caicos boa, all three of which are critically endangered and extant only in our archipelago.